valkey-io/valkey-doc/commands/client-list.md

 The `CLIENT LIST` command returns information and statistics about the client connections server in a mostly human readable format.

-You can use one or more optional subcommands to filter the list:
+You can use one or more optional arguments to filter the list:

 - **`TYPE type`**: Filters the list by clients' type, where *type* is one of `normal`, `master`, `replica`, and `pubsub`.
   > Note: Clients blocked by the `MONITOR` command belong to the `normal` class.